WilliamTjonndal/IT3212/assignment3/Group 25.md

 <em>Figure 22: Feature importances for MLP</em>
 </p>

-Accuracy: 75.9%
+Lastly, we have our MLP neural network model.
+It achieved a 75.9% accuracy and performed well when predicting graduate and dropout.
+Similarly to previous models it also struggled with predicting enrolled, as it missed about 50% of the time on this classification.

+In our estimated feature importances for our MLP model, we see in figure 22, that tuition fees up to date is the most important feature.
+Like the other models it also utilized the curricular features to make predictions.
+Here we also noticed that it had two previously unseen features in its top ten feature importances, these were a previous qualifications feature and an application mode feature.
+It is interesting to note that factors other than academic performance not only contribute more than in previous models, but are actually more important.
+Note that these are estimated feature importances based on permutation importance, and might not match the actual importance.

+### Overall comparison

 Because we see features like approved, enrolled, and graded curricular units repeating in each model's feature importances, we can confidently say they have a high correlation with the target in our dataset compared to the other features.
-We thought of this as an intuitive correlation, since we thought gettig many curricular units approved and achieving good grades would have a high correlaction to finishing your course within its normal span.
+We thought of this as an intuitive correlation, since we thought getting many curricular units approved and achieving good grades would have a high correlation to finishing your course within its normal span.

 We also noticed data from the second semester is more relevant than data from the first semester, which is also intuitively understood, as more up-to-date information would have a higher correlation with the results later in time.

 Socioeconomic factors like tuition fees, unemployment rate, debtor, and GDP also repeat in the feature importances of the models.
 This category of features seems to be the next most important factor after school performance for predicting our target.
 Even though we can't see how the target categories are influenced by these features in the feature importance graphs above, we think economically disadvantaged students are probably shifted more towards `Dropout` and `Enrolled` than the average.
-This leads us to think having an overview of the students' socioeconomic status would be important for figuring out which students likely need more help to get back on track in their academic trajectory.
+This leads us to think that having an overview of the students' socioeconomic status would be important for figuring out which students likely need more help to get back on track in their academic trajectory.

-For figuring out which students likely need more academic help, the most important factor is of course thier academic performance, but as seen from the feature importances of the models above, other factors are also important to get the most accurate predictions, leading to the most accurate use of the institution's resources when helping students.
+For figuring out which students likely need more academic help or other interventions, the most important factor is of course their academic performance, but as seen from the feature importances of the models above, other factors are also important to get the most accurate predictions.
+Consequently, this could lead to a more appropriate use of the institution's resources when helping students.

 <div style="page-break-after: always;"></div>

 ## <a id="7-boosting-bagging"></a> 7.
 Implement boosting and bagging with your choice of base models and explain all the steps

-We implemented several ensemble learning methods: **Bagging with Logistic Regression, MLPs, SVMs, and Decision Trees**, as well as **AdaBoost with Logistic Regression and Decision Trees**, using a slightly *modified pipeline*.
+We implemented several ensemble learning methods: **Bagging with Logistic Regression, MLPs, SVMs, and Decision Trees**, as well as **AdaBoost with Logistic Regression and Decision Trees**.

-**Bagging models** train multiple independent base learners on bootstrap samples, each using random subsets of observations and features.
+**Bagging models** train multiple independent base learners on bootstrap samples, meaning each use random subsets of observations and features.
 The ensemble prediction is generated through majority voting, reducing variance and improving stability.
-Logistic Regression, MLPs, SVMs, and Decision Trees serve as base learners, with Decision Trees contributing flexible, non-linear decision boundaries that benefit strongly from variance reduction through bagging.
+Logistic Regression, MLPs, SVMs, and Decision Trees serve as base learners.

 **AdaBoost models** build ensembles sequentially, reweighting misclassified samples so that later learners focus on harder cases.
-Using Logistic Regression and Decision Trees as weak learners, AdaBoost reduces bias by combining their weighted predictions.
+Using Logistic Regression and Decision Trees as base learners, AdaBoost reduces bias by combining their weighted predictions.

 Note that **Random Forest** already uses bagging, so bagging it again is redundant.